hundredrabbits/thebook/north_pacific_logbook.md

 The seas have settled, and the wind has died.
 The forecast changed.
 We motor east to get out of this patch of no-wind.
 We also use this time to charge our batteries.
 Even this far out, at 1,872 km (1011 nm), we still see some of that pesky sargassum seaweed (hondawara in Japanese), the kind that wraps around your prop and fouls it up.
 We are careful to avoid it, we would not want to dive under the boat to clear it, not out here, not in this weather.

 ##### 1600
 We stopped motoring and sailed with a reefed jib and main.
 We don't trust the weather here, it's best to be cautious with the amount of sail we raise.
 The wind is coming out of the west, even if the GRIB files called for no wind.
 The seas are moderate.
 We don't know the exact strength of the wind as our wind meter died after the wave knocked Pino over.
 We installed telltales at various points around the boat.
 One of them is hung around a toothbrush, and is the best one we've made?
-The telltale spins right around loosely, it is sensitive and is perfect to indicate wind direction—also, it makes me laugh.
+The telltale spins right around loosely, it is sensitive and is perfect to show wind direction—also, it makes me laugh, sometimes the cheap things work just as well as the fancy things.

+It's also funny to think that something like a broken windmeter might keep some boats in port.
+The things you think you need.
 A wind meter is useful, but not essential.
 This device has failed us before, so we have generally learned to live without it.

 Pino is steering itself.
 We are navigating from inside, checking our heading on the side of the compass from the companionway door.
 There are zero targets on AIS.